lah-rb/tall_grass/README.md

 * pokedex.ods is the table top version of the pokedex file.
 It has the same information in a human usable format plus seen, captured, and bonded sections to act as a way to actively fill the dex.
 Additionally this file has a key for reading the classifying symbols that appear at the end of the species name.
 This is found in the game_play directory.
 * pokedexres files are intended to be read_only versions of older dexes incase reversion is wanted or nessary for the project later down the line.
 If access is desired please copy and rename the file then treat it like pokedex.
 These are found in the resevered directory.
 * \*\_dex files such as incubator_facility_dex are intended to keep track of the pokemon in a certain area encountered during the exploration process.
 These are found in the dex_store directory.
-* The counterpart to the \*\_dex files are the seed files such as incubator_facility.
+* The counterpart to the \*\_dex files are the seed files such as incubator_facility.rb.
 These are used by rediscover_area.rb to fill a \*\_dex file with new pokemon that fit the original requirements specified when the \*\_dex file was created.These are found in the dex_seeds directory.

 ### Making a new area_dex
 * In the terminal change to the tall_grass UI directory and type: ruby discovery.rb